steph-wu/bm-first-ajax/README.md

 Ensure that each of the done, fail, and always callbacks at least applies a meaningful console.log message.

 #7.
 The Hive Mind

+Add button that makes a request to /count.